Looking for some unusual things to do in Brussels? Yeah, I was too.

 I mean, touristy things do in Brussels are great since they’re touristy for a reason, but sometimes, you just want to see something that’s a little different and explore some of the more unique things to do in Brussels.

 And I am just the perfect person to ask if you’re looking for cool things to do in Brussels.
 I mean, I hit up Brussels every time I’m in Europe and just love uncovering new offbeat things to do while I’m here.

-it means that you’ll probably see some interesting things to do in Brussels that you haven’t heard of!
+So, that means that you’ll probably see some interesting things to see in Brussels that you haven’t heard of on this list.

 This building is an art nouveau masterpiece that is home to the Musical Instrument Museum of Brussels (MIM).